HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 # Divvy Bikes: BI Project Report
 The business team reached out to the Reporting and Analytics team asking for *recommendations to increase the revenue by increasing the number of trips and subscribers*.
 The stakeholders needed a comprehensive overview of the trips taken over the last two years (2018-2019).
 Based on my performance implementing the data analytics and BI projects, I was assigned to lead the initiative.

-**The Data -** \
+**The Data:** \
 Divvy publishes the ‘trip’ history data on the official website every quarter.
 I selected to analyze quarterly data for the years 2018 and 2019.

 The ‘stations’ dataset was readily available to download.

 The ‘weather’ data needed to be downloaded from a 3rd party.
-To save the cost and reduce time gathering the data, I decided to manually scrape it from [Weather Underground](https://www.wunderground.com/history/monthly/us/il/chicago/KMDW) website.
+To save the cost and reduce time gathering the data, I decided to manually scrape it from Weather Underground website.

-**Tech Stack -**
+**Tech Stack:**
 1. `Python` to combine 8 datasets into a single dataset and analyze the variables for missing values.
 2. `Visual Studio Code` to leverage `Jupyter Notebook` and manage the project.
 3. `PostgreSQL (pgAdmin)` to use `SQL` to create a database, create relationships between the tables, fix the incorrect/invalid values and outliers, and ensure data consistency and integrity.